 Our borrower Greenline provided financing to Everytable, a B Corp-certified social enterprise with a mission to make nutritious, fresh food affordable and accessible to all.
 A total of 112 jobs (80% for people of color and 63% women) are expected to be maintained at the business, and an additional 15 permanent jobs are expected to be created.
 100% of the newly created jobs will be accessible to low-income individuals and will not require a 4-year college degree.

-small and medium financed

-581,498 jobs created or retained

-SMEs owned by women and/or people of color

-in revenue generated by billion a subset of small businesses
+797,822 small and medium enterprises (SMEs) small and medium 581,498 jobs created or retained SMEs owned by women and/or people of color in revenue generated by billion a subset of small businesses In addition to the small businesses supported through our Note Portfolio, we have helped develop and launch four US Small